Skip to content

 In the Mappings tab:

-1. Local path: Your project root directory
+1. Local path: Your project root directory (probably already populated)

 To automatically sync files when you save: